Ferdi-FM/menta_track/README.md

     - A: Also no data is collected!
 - **Q: Will this App get updates?**
     - A: Maybe?
 Depending on if someone wants to pick it up, Improves it in a thesis or the App ends up getting used actively
-- **Q: Are you serious?**
-    - A: Yes, absolutely!
-I really really hope the users can get better!
-Everyone deserves to be happy and if I can contribute in whatever little way I'm happy! :)